sweatylobster/grow/README.md

 # Automation
 Determining yield *a priori* renders a ***MASSIVE*** facility.
 Nothing that can't be handled, it's just serious man-power is required.
+Well, it kinda can't be handled -- how are people gonna water plants that are 14 feet off the ground, 24 times...?
+In what amount of time?
+Jesus.
-But ugh...
-Employees show up.
-Or don't.
-Or eat.
-Or don't.
-Or have bad days.
-Or complain about you not paying them.
-Etc.
+Furthermore: employees have to "show up."
+But they don't.
+They need to eat.
+But they don't.
+Worst of all, they complain about you not paying them.
+There is no reason I should hire a human being.
 Human labor is overrated anyway.
-Plus, work comp will kill me.
 No employees!

 What actions are the most suitable for automation?
   -Watering, lights, ventilation.
 Isn't that all of the actions?
 What can't be automated?
-  -Optical evaluation, comparison (ML-type stuff) -Measurement of parameters (humidity, temperature, soil weight,
+  -Optical evaluation, comparison to other members of the same strain (ML-type stuff) ( program input ) -Measurement of parameters (humidity, temperature, weight, PPFD, CO_2)

 # ...Human labor, after all
 Well,
--transferring plants from their seedling pots to their vegetative pots, (if we actually do this) -examining plants (if ML is undeployed/inadequate -- i.e., "a bitch" -- or the exhaustive-quantity-of-cameras is c-o-s-t-l-y) -measurement, I guess? (--of what quantities?)
+-transferring plants from their seedling pots to their vegetative pots, (but certain grow setups don't require this anyway) -phenotype examination (if ML is undeployed/inadequate -- i.e., "a bitch" -- or the exhaustive-quantity-of-cameras is c-o-s-t-l-y)
+-measurement, I guess? (--of what quantities?)
 Never mind -- I don't think there's much of a need to employ anyone.